COCPORN/zontax/README.md

 # Zontax

 Zontax is a powerful superset of the Zod schema language that allows you to embed arbitrary metadata directly within your schema definitions.
-It provides a parser that transforms this augmented syntax into two separate, useful outputs:
+It provides a parser that transforms and composes multiple schema strings into two separate, useful outputs:

-1. A **clean Zod schema string** for validation.
+1. A **clean, merged Zod schema string** for validation.
 2. A **structured JSON `definition` object** containing all the extracted metadata, perfect for UI generation, documentation, or API behavior.

-This allows you to maintain a single source of truth for both data validation and any contextual information attached to your data structures.
+This allows you to maintain a single source of truth for both data validation and any contextual information attached to your data structures, even when those concerns are separated across different files or modules.

 ## Key Features

+- **Schema Composition:** Intelligently deep-merge multiple schema strings into a single, unified definition.
+- **Conflict Detection:** Automatically throws an error on conflicting types or validations during a merge, ensuring schema integrity.
 - **Namespaces:** Register extensions under namespaces (`ui`, `doc`, etc.) to prevent name collisions and organize your schemas.
-- **Collaborative Schemas:** The namespace system allows teams and open-source projects to create and share reusable extension libraries.
 - **Intuitive Syntax:** Use a clean and visually distinct syntax (`ui$label(...)`) for applying namespaced extensions.
-- **Safe & Secure:** Parses your schema definition using an Abstract Syntax Tree (AST), with no reliance on `eval()` or other unsafe code execution.
 - **Flexible Modes:** Use `strict` mode for production and `loose` mode for rapid development and schema bootstrapping.
-- **Helper Utilities:** Includes built-in static methods to easily query and transform the `definition` object, and even generate new schemas.
+- **Helper Utilities:** Includes built-in static methods to easily query the `definition` object and generate new schemas from it.

 ## Installation